nice3310/Screen-Recorder-Extension/README.md

 ## ⚡ Hotkeys

-You can trigger the extension using global shortcuts:
+You can use the mouse to trigger the extension, or use hotkeys (recommended).

 | Action            | Shortcut           |
 |-------------------|--------------------|